Areas and Suburbs in Bangkok

 There are no areas and suburbs in Bangkok that are solely reserved for expats.
 Instead, foreigners tend to congregate near the amenities that make life more convenient.

 Over the years, Bangkok has experienced something of a face lift.
 Where there were once humble wooden homes, now there are unapologetic high-rise apartment buildings, promoting themselves as must-haves for those who want a "modern life".

 For many expats moving to Bangkok, these luxury residences come at a much more affordable price than in their home country.

 City living in Bangkok

 Downtown Bangkok: Silom, Sathorn, Sukhumvit

-Many expats favour living right within the guts of Bangkok.
-The centre of the city is in close proximity to the sleek and stylish Bangkok Sky Train (BTS), fancy shopping malls, hospitals, museums, good schools, numerous nightclubs, billions of bars, international restaurants, and even rare, green stuff called grass.
-The middle of town is also the primary place of business, so for many, being near work and having access to so many amenities is an attractive option.
+Many expats favour living right in the heart of Bangkok.
+The centre of the city is in close proximity to the sleek and stylish Bangkok Sky Train (BTS), shopping malls, hospitals, museums, good schools, nightclubs, bars, international restaurants, and even grass – a rare commodity in many cities.